-Future use of leverage and changes in interest rates may affect the Company's cost of capital and net investment income change in market interest rates will not have a material adverse effect on the Company's net investment income.
-In periods of rising interest rates when the Company has debt outstanding, the Company's cost of funds will increase, which could reduce its net investment income.
+Use of leverage and changes in interest rates may affect the Company's cost of capital and net investment income Since the Company uses debt to finance a portion of its investments, its net investment income depends, in part, upon the difference between the rate at which it borrows funds and the rate at which it invests those funds.
+As a result, the Company can offer no assurance that a significant change in market interest rates will not have a material adverse effect on the Company's net investment income.
+In periods of rising interest rates when the Company has debt outstanding, the Company's cost of funds will increase, which could reduce its net investment interest rates when the Company has debt outstanding, the Company's cost of funds will increase, which could reduce its net investment income.
 The Company expects that its long-term fixed-rate investments will be financed primarily with equity and long-term debt.
 The Company may use interest rate risk management techniques in an effort to limit its exposure to interest rate fluctuations.
 These activities may limit the Company's ability to participate in the benefits of lower interest rates with respect to the hedged portfolio.
 Adverse developments resulting from changes in interest rates or hedging transactions could have a material adverse effect on the Company's business, financial condition and results of operations.